-- A. The limits of construction, demolition, and or proposed disturbed areas shall be clearly staked in the field, with a minimum barrier of visible roping, prior to and during construction and shall conform to the approved individual site analysis plans.
-No Both during and after construction, no disturbance shall be permitted beyond the areas designated as the limits of disturbance on the plans both during and after construction.
-If land disturbance in violation of this ordinance occurs, the illegally-disturbed area(s) shall be restored to its natural Natural grade Grade and re-vegetated with plant material of the same species, size, and at a similar density present prior to the illegal disturbance. - B. All disturbed land that is not otherwise used for approved development shall be restored to the natural-Natural grade-Grade and re-vegetated with plant material as listed in the Town of Paradise Valley landscape guidelines native to the hillside or and pursuant to a landscape plan that is appropriate for the site and approved by the Town. - C. All buildings, structures, roads, and drives shall, to the fullest extent practicable, follow and utilize the natural contours of the land to minimize disturbance.
-The maximum height of any cut used to establish a building site shall not exceed 30 feet. - D. All surplus excavated material shall be removed from the lot prior to the issuance of the Certificate of Occupancy.
+- A. The limits of construction, demolition, or proposed disturbed areas shall be clearly staked in the field, with a minimum barrier of visible roping, prior to and during construction and shall conform to the approved plans.
+Both during and after construction, no disturbance shall be permitted beyond the areas designated as the limits of disturbanceon the plans.
+If land disturbance in violation of this ordinance occurs, the illegally-disturbed area(s) shall be restored to its Natural Grade and re-vegetated with plant material of the same species, size, and at a similar density present prior to the illegal disturbance. - B. All disturbed land that is not otherwise used for approved development shall be restored to the Natural Grade and re-vegetated with plant material native to the hillside and pursuant to a landscape plan that is appropriate for the site and approved by the Town. - C. All buildings, structures, roads, and drives shall, to the fullest extent practicable, follow and utilize the natural contours of the land to minimize disturbance.
+The maximum height of any cut used to establish a building site shall not exceed 30 feet. - D. All surplus excavated material shall be removed from the lot prior to the issuance of the Certificate of Occupancy. - E. After final grading, not more than 5% of the lot shall be steeper than the Natural Grade of the lot. - F. The total disturbed area shall not exceed the allowed percentage of the lot area as shown in TABLE 1 below. - G. Grading within street rights-of-way or tracts of land for private roads is exempt from the disturbance calculations.
+Any roadway grading beyond the limits of the dedicated rights-of-way or private road tracts shall be placed in slope easements and included within the calculations for land disturbance limitations.